XpiritBV/ContainerWorkshop-Docs/Lab7-Security.md

 az keyvault create --name $vaultName --resource-group "ContainerWorkshop" --location "westeurope"
 ```

-Put the SQL password string into the Vault, replace the underscores in the secret name with dashes.:
+Put the SQL password string into the Vault with the Azure CLI using the `az keyvault` command.
+Notice how the separator for the hierarchy in an appsetting uses `--` in the KeyVault's secret name:
 ```
 az keyvault secret set --vault-name $vaultName --name "ConnectionStrings--LeaderboardContext" --value "Server=sql.retrogaming.internal;Database=Leaderboard;User Id=sa;Password=Pass@word;Trusted_Connection=False"
 ```